BII REPORT: Why HTML5 Is Still Not Ready For Prime Time

 Many think it will save the web, rendering native platform-dependent apps obsolete.

-In a recent report from BI Intelligence, we analyse the state of the native app vs. HTML5 race, explain why native apps are winning, and detail why it may take even longer for HTML5 to win out than previously thought.
+In a new report just out from BI Intelligence, we analyse the state of the native app vs. HTML5 race, explain why native apps are winning, and detail why it may take even longer for HTML5 to win out than previously thought.

 Access The Full Report By Signing Up For A Free Trial Today >>